 The Art of Counting project developed over a span of several years.
 It resulted from immersing an Egyptologist in a statistically-constructed, data-driven universe where numbers, rather than intuition, guide research pathways.
 Through direct interaction with nearly a dozen high level statisticians and data analysts, a method for applying this quantifiable approach to visual material was developed.
 During this early phase, I was asked to submit an article to a volume in honor of a former professor and produced a submission outlining the initial stage of the project and its potential.

-Click here to download a PDF of Dr. Calvert’s article, “Quantifying Regalia: A Contextual Study into the Variations and Significance of Egyptian Royal Costume Using Relational Databases and Advanced Statistical Analyses,” published in Causing His Name to Live: Studies in Egyptian Epigraphy and History in Memory of William J. Murnane (2009).
+Click here to download a PDF of Dr. Calvert’s article, “Quantifying Regalia: A Contextual Study into the Variations and Significance of Egyptian Royal Costume Using Relational Databases and Advanced Statistical Analyses,” published in Causing His Name to Live: Studies in Egyptian Epigraphy and History in Memory of William J. Murnane, edited by Peter Brand (2009).

 Fill out the form below to obtain the download link for the PDF of Dr. Calvert’s dissertation, “The Integration of Quantitative and Qualitative Research in a Study of the Regalia of Ramses III” (doctoral degree conferred by the Institute of Fine Arts, New York University in May 2011).